Felistas/NodeJs-Passport-Authentication/README.md

 Upon successful validation of your credentials, you will be redirected to success screen as shown below:

 ![Success](https://github.com/Felistas/NodeJs-Passport-Authentication/blob/master/success.png)

+To understand the process flow, a number of steps need to be followed:
+1. Our app (i.e the client) through passport, creates a link to our authorization server i.e Facebook's authorization server.
+The link is simillar to https://www.facebook.com/login.php?skip_api_login=1&api_key=604879570044749&kid_directed_site=0&app_id=604879570044749&signed_next=1&next=https%3A%2F%2Fwww.facebook.com%2Fv3.2%2Fdialog%2Foauth%3Fresponse_type%3Dcode%26redirect_uri%3Dhttp%253A%252F%252Flocalhost%253A3000%252Fauth%252Ffacebook%252Fcallback%26client_id%3D604879570044237824749%26ret%3Dlogin%26fbapp_pres%3D0%26logger_id%3D9cdcc3d6-80fc-432c-aa6f-ede4b45eee43&cancel_url=http%3A%2F%2Flocalhost%3A3000%2Fauth%2Ffacebook%2Fcallback%3Ferror%3Daccess_denied%26error_code%3D200%26error_description%3DPermissions%2Berror%26error_reason%3Duser_denied%23_%3D_&display=page&locale=en_GB which is displayed on the browser.
+This is the facebook authentication screen as you have seen from above.

+2. The end user then enters their facebook credentials.
+3. The authorization server authenticates the user and sends back the user back to the client with an authorization code.
+4. The client then exchanges the authorization code with the authorization server in order to get an access token.
+5. The client then requests for resources from the resource server using this access token.
+The resources here include the email and the name as specified in the `profileFields` in our controller file.

+Once we obtain this, we can now use our user model to save data in the database configured as shown above.

 ## Conclusion
 In this tutorial, we learned how to authenticate users using Facebook in a Node Js application.
 The process should also be similar and straight forward for other platforms like Google, Github and Twitter.
 I would love to hear from you!
 You can reach me on [Twitter](https://twitter.com/WaceeraN),  [LinkedIn](https://www.linkedin.com/in/felistas-ngumi-b6063192/LinkedIn) or drop me an [email](felistaswaceera@gmail.com).
 Happy hacking!